WandRui/Wordle/README.md

 # Wordle Solver

 An automated Wordle solver and benchmarking suite.
-The program connects to a live Wordle REST API, picks guesses using one of three configurable strategies, and can benchmark all solvers head-to-head across thousands of games in parallel.
+The program connects to a live Wordle REST API, picks guesses using one of four configurable strategies, and can benchmark all solvers head-to-head across thousands of games in parallel.

 ---